 A great opportunity for young musicians.

-Young Artists Festival Adjudication and Concerto Competition held on January 25, 2025 at Norwalk City Hall
+Young Artists Festival Adjudication and Concerto Competition will be held January 24, 2026 at Norwalk City Hall

-This year, the Norwalk Symphony Young Artist Festival added the Junior and Senior competition levels to the Festival I & II Level Adjudication opportunity for students who have studied 2+ years and are the ages of five to eighteen.
+The Norwalk Symphony Young Artist Festival has added the Junior and Senior competition levels to the Festival I & II Level Adjudication opportunities for students who have studied 2+ years and are the ages of five to eighteen.
 These events, designed to be an encouraging opportunity for students to test themselves in a manner that is traditionally available to music students studying everywhere, enable the students to perform for our judges and get professional feedback to support their future learning and playing.

-The 13th Annual Concerto Competition offers a more rigorous opportunity for young musicians under 18 years of age to test their musicianship with peers from the Fairfield County region of Southwestern Connecticut.
+The 14th Annual Concerto Competition will offer a more rigorous opportunity for young musicians under 18 years of age to test their musicianship with peers from the Fairfield County region of Southwestern Connecticut.

 Festival II Students